Determining whether Class 2 Stones are Transition Stones as such, and to what extent, is influenced by these factors:-

 Carvings on Class 2 Stones interpreted in the context of Pictish-Mithraic and Christian beliefs are core to exploring the prospect of their being used to “transition” between these beliefs.

 All of the Class 2 Stones that can be considered as “transition” contenders are marked up on this map.
-Concentrations of these Stones are in the vicinity of Perth, Meffan (Forfar) and McManus (Dundee) museums.
+Concentrations of these Stones are in Angus and Perth & Kinross – in the vicinity of Perth, Meffan (Forfar) and McManus (Dundee) museums.

 What is apparent is the degree to which there might be a relationship between the carvings representing these two beliefs on a per Stone basis.
-This is explored in “Strength” of relationship between carvings and is applicable to all Class 2 Stones.
+This is explored in “Strength” of relationship of beliefs between carved objects and is applicable to all Class 2 Stones.
 A summary of the findings for each Stone is at Synopsis and Evaluation by Stone.

 Whilst interpretation of carvings is key to understanding the religious beliefs represented by the Symbol Stones, physical location of the Stones themselves may also reflect their function in transitioning from one belief to another.
 A bigger picture became apparent – beyond individual Stones – when physical locations are collectively taken into consideration.
 An additional area to investigate also appeared – any association with a Saint.
 Together these are explored as Features of Class 2 Stone Locations.